What is blepharospasm?

 Ice packs or cold compresses can be applied to the area afterwards and can help with any discomfort.

 Yes, if you wish to maintain the effect of treatment, you will need to undergo routine follow-up injections, as the results wear off over time.
 Most patients tend to undergo repeat treatments around every 3-4 months.
 As time progresses, some patients find that they are able to extend the amount of time between their next BoNT treatment.

 Is BoNT treatment safe?

-I have tried BoNT, but it is not working, what else can I do?
+I have tried BoNT, but it is not working, what other blepharospasm treatments are there?

 Sometimes BoNT treatment is not successful.
 This can occur initially or after many years of successful use when the patient develops a resistance to the drug.
 Fortunately, there are many other approaches to consider:

-- Changing the type of otulinum toxin.
-Incorporating different formulations can be used to overcome resistance to a particular strain.
+- Changing the type of Botulinum toxin - Incorporating different formulations can be used to overcome resistance to a particular strain.
 There are also new variants that have been proven to be effective.
-These include BoNT and BoNT.

-- Oral medications.
-There are several types of treatments which act directly of the brain and you may be asked to try these medications to determine if they are effective.
+- Oral medications - There are several types of treatments which act directly for the brain and you may be asked to try these medications to determine if they are effective.

-- Orbicularis myectomy involves the targeted removal of muscle fibres closest to the eyelid margin, this can have the effect of weakening the eyelid closure muscles.
+- Orbicularis myectomy - This is a surgical procedure that involves the targeted removal of muscle fibres closest to the eyelid margin, which can have the effect of weakening the eyelid closure muscles.

-- Brow suspension surgery is particularly effective for patients with apraxia of eyelid opening and involves internal suspension of the eyelid unit to the brow.
-This can be a very effective treatment in the appropriate patient group
+- Brow suspension surgery - This is particularly effective for patients with apraxia of eyelid opening and involves internal suspension of the eyelid unit to the brow.
+This can be a very effective treatment in the appropriate patient group.